bcgov/common-hosted-email-service-showcase/app/README.md

-# Vue Scaffold Application
+# CHES Showcase Application

-This node.js scaffold app hosts the Vue scaffold frontend.
+This node.js CHES Showcase app hosts the CHES Showcase frontend.
 It implements a minimal endpoint to allow for Keycloak authentication.

 ## Configuration

-The Vue scaffold app will require some configuration.
+The CHES Showcase app will require some configuration.
 The API will be locked down and require a valid JWT Token to access.
 We will need to configure the application to authenticate using the same Keycloak realm as the [frontend](frontend).
-Note that the Vue scaffold frontend is currently designed to expect all associated resources to be relative to the original access path.
+Note that the CHES Showcase frontend is currently designed to expect all associated resources to be relative to the original access path.

 ## Super Quickstart